 What Does Implantation Bleeding Look Like?

-After insemination, the embryo will implant itself into the wall of the uterus.
-This movement may break down some blood vessels within the uterus wall, causing the bleeding.
-The entire movement and bleeding will take place around 10 days to two weeks following ovulation.
+About 6-12 days after conception (when the sperm joins with the egg), the embryo will implant itself into the wall of the uterus.
+This movement may break down some blood vessels within the uterus wall and cause some bleeding.

-Menstruation occurs 14 days after, which is another reason why the two are often confused with one another.
-Some women may simply believe their period is a few days late.
-Around day 22 to 25, the lighter pinkish spotting will occur early on, which is a few days earlier than general menstruation signs.
+Menstruation occurs around 11-14 days after ovulation (when an egg is released & conception is possible), which is another reason why the two are often confused with one another.
+Some women may simply believe their period is a few days early.
+Implantation bleeding typically happens within the week before the expected period.

-Women know what their blood flow looks like, and as long as they are not on any kind of medication or have a change in stress level, their blood flow, levels, color and consistency are usually the same.
-So, when this lighter, pinker spotting occurs, it will appear a bit out of place.
+Women know what their normal menstrual flow looks like, and as long as they are not on any kind of new medication (including birth control and emergency contraceptives) or have a change in stress level, then their menstrual blood flow, color, and consistency are usually the same.
+So, when this lighter, pink spotting occurs, it will appear a bit out of place.

 Implantation Bleeding Concerns

 Extended bleeding can be a sign of something more serious, especially further on during the pregnancy.
-Molar pregnancy or miscarriage are two concerns, which is why whenever visiting the OBGYN or other doctors, it is necessary to inform them of current bleeding (especially if it is heavy).
-Additionally, all symptoms should be recorded and reported to medical professionals.
+Molar pregnancy or miscarriage are two concerns, which is why whenever visiting the OBGYN or other doctors, it is necessary to inform them of current or recent bleeding (especially if it is heavy), as well as any other symptoms you are experiencing.

-For women going through nausea, dizziness, abdominal pain and vomiting, it may be nothing, or it may be early signs of an ectopic pregnancy, so informing a doctor is necessary.
+For women going through nausea/vomiting, dizziness, abdominal pain (especially one-sided pain), it is possible you are experiencing an ectopic pregnancy, so inform your doctor right away.
 Cramping is normal during pregnancy, yet if the level of pain during cramping increases, it is recommended to contact a doctor.

-For women who are still not sure if they are experiencing their monthly period or implantation bleeding, it is recommended to wait three days before taking a pregnancy test.
+If you are not sure which type of bleeding you are having, we recommend waiting three days after the bleeding/spotting stops before taking a pregnancy test.
 You are welcome to contact our toll-free helpline at 1-800-672-2296 to speak with a pregnancy educator.

-Typically it is just too soon for tests to offer conclusive results.
-Ideally, waiting a week is more desirable as the results will prove more accurate.
+Often, taking a pregnancy test before the missed period or during implantation bleeding is just too soon for tests to offer conclusive results.
+Ideally, waiting a week after the spotting or missed period is most desirable as the results should prove more accurate.

 Compiled using information from the following Medical sources: